raeslab/RLdbRDA/README.md

 # RLdbRDA: RaesLab distance-based Redundancy Analysis

-The RLdbRDA package provides a streamlined workflow for performing distance-based redundancy analysis (db-RDA) as is done in the RaesLab on microbial datasets, enabling researchers to identify and visualize the influence of metadata variables on community composition.
+The RLdbRDA package streamlines the process of conducting distance-based redundancy analysis (db-RDA) as practiced in the RaesLab, particularly for microbial datasets.
+It assists researchers in identifying and visualizing the impact of metadata variables on community composition.

+This package employs a two-step procedure.
+Initially, the influence of each variable on the community composition is individually assessed using the `capscale` function from the `vegan` package.
+Subsequently, a stepwise procedure is employed to determine which variables, having shown significant effects in the initial step, exert the most substantial influence.
+For instance, if **Body Mass Index (BMI)** emerges as a significant variable with the largest effect, the process then iterates to identify another variable that, in combination with **BMI**, has the greatest combined effect (e.g., **age**).
+This iterative process continues, adding one variable at a time (e.g., **BMI** combined with **age**, and so on), until no further variables demonstrate a significant combined effect.

 ## Installation